Here you will find answers to common questions about using a VPN in China in 2019. Get real answers from a real VPN user

 There are 2 reasons for this.

 1. You want to make sure that everything is working properly outside of China.
 Otherwise, if you have problems connecting in China, you won't know if it's a China related problem or not.

 2. Although the alternate websites are usually accessible from China, there is no guarantee that will be the case when you are here.
 Better to be safe than sorry.

 If you really need fast and reliable internet, then yes, you should.
-In fact, I regularly use 3 VPN services in addition to the ones I test for this website.
+In fact, I regularly use 3 different VPN services in addition to the ones I test for this website.
+No VPN service is guaranteed to work 100% of time in China.
+You should always have at least 1 backup.